TaranpreetKaur06/Marketing-Budget-Optimization/README.md

  # Marketing Budget Optimization using Multiple Linear Regression

 ## Project Overview

-This project focuses on analyzing marketing spend across different advertising channels and understanding their impact on sales revenue using Multiple Linear Regression.
+This project focuses on analyzing marketing spend across multiple advertising channels and understanding their impact on sales revenue using Multiple Linear Regression.

-The objective is to help the company optimize its marketing budget by identifying the most effective advertising channels and recommending better budget allocation strategies.
+The objective of the project is to help the company optimize its marketing budget by identifying the most effective advertising channels and recommending better budget allocation strategies based on data-driven insights.

 The analysis includes: